canibanoglu/tango_with_django_book/chapters/setup.rst

 .. note:: The project configuration directory has been created with new Django projects since version 1.4.
 Having two directories with the same name may seem quite a bit odd, but the change was made to make separate out the project from the applications within your project.

 In the project directory, you will see there is a file called ``manage.py``.
-We will be called this script time and time again as we develop our project, as it provides you with a series of commands you can run to maintain your Django project.
+We will be calling this script time and time again as we develop our project, as it provides you with a series of commands you can run to maintain your Django project.
 For example, ``manage.py`` allows you to run the built-in Django development server to test your work and run database commands.
 You'll be using this script a lot throughout the development cycle.

 .. note:: See the Django documentation for more details about the `Admin and Manage scripts <https://docs.djangoproject.com/en/1.5/ref/django-admin/#django-admin-py-and-manage-py>`_.